johnwardApica/ApicaHub/README.md

-# Apica Dashboards
+# Apica Hub

-Collection of public data explorer powered dashboards
+Collection of public resources that can be imported:
+- Data Explorer powered dashboards.